-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for "SearchDonkey" and disable it.

 If you continue to have problems with removal of Search Donkey, reset your Internet Explorer settings to default.

 Windows XP users: Click Start, click Run, in the opened window type inetcpl.cpl In the opened window click the Advanced tab, then click Reset.